alibaba/FederatedScope/README.md

 - **Differential Privacy**: Different from the encrypted algorithms that require powerful computation ability,  differential privacy is an economical yet flexible technique to protect privacy, which has achieved great success in database and is ever-growing in federated learning.
 - ...

 More supports are coming soon!
-We are also preparing a tutorial to provide more details about how to utilize FederatedScope to enjoy your journey of Federated Learning.
+We have prepared a [tutorial](https://federatedscope.io/) to provide more details about how to utilize FederatedScope to enjoy your journey of Federated Learning.

 ## Documentation